isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Sec 1 Posting Group 1/PG1 Registration Matters.md

 <a href="https://go.gov.sg/s1yc2024" rel="noopener noreferrer nofollow" target="_blank">Online Registration</a></p>
 <h5><strong>Step 2: More Demanding Level Subjects (Compulsory)<br> From 20 Dec, 4pm to 21 Dec, 12pm</strong><br></h5>
 <p>To allow students more flexibility and better develop their strengths, Yuan Ching offers students who qualify a chance to study English Language, Mother Tongue Languages, Mathematics and/or Science at a more demanding level.
 This means that PG1 students may take G2 subjects.</p>
 <p>Please read the information below and exercise your option to either accept or reject the offer.
-If your child achieve the following grades, please access the FormSG below using the relevant link/QR code.</p>
+If your child <u>achieve the following grades</u>, please access the FormSG below using the relevant link/QR code.</p>
 <table>
   <tbody>
     <tr>